thailand - mitigation

 Peace Journey

 In Mae Sot, the organisation's work involves building trust and demonstrating that children from different backgrounds have identities and roles to play in society.
 Migrant children, likely to stay in Thailand or Mae Sot for an extended period, must be integrated into Thai society's understanding.
 Warawan's work is crucial in reducing the stress resulting from the aftermath of the war in Myanmar.
-While Myanmar’s official role remains limited, Thai society needs to accept and live with Myanmar workers and children born to migrant workers, as this is an unavoidable reality.
+While Myanmar’s official role remains limited, it is essential for Thai society to accept and live with Myanmar workers and children born to migrant workers, as this is an unavoidable reality.
 These individuals also serve as an essential source for Thailand’s economic development.

 Success Stories

-Warawan’s work centres on creating opportunities to foster relationships between Myanmar migrant workers and Thai society, aiming to cultivate mutual understanding.
+Warawan’s work centers on creating opportunities to foster relationships between Myanmar migrant workers and Thai society, aiming to cultivate mutual understanding.
 Prolonged displacement can weaken the resilience needed for peaceful coexistence and long-term peace, especially for those displaced multiple times or living in urban settings.
 A person's resilience to conflict is closely tied to access to livelihoods, healthcare, education, decent living conditions, justice, human security, and effective governance.
-Warawan has contributed to peacebuilding efforts by promoting cooperation between children from migrant families and Thai-born children through the friendship-building project, which addresses economic and social aspects.
+Warawan has contributed to peacebuilding efforts by promoting cooperation between children from migrant families and Thai-born children through the friendship-building project, which addresses both economic and social aspects.

-The project has seen some success in fostering positive peacebuilding, and she stresses that accepting migrant families and children born in Mae Sot is an ongoing process.
-After reviewing each phase of the activities, she believes this approach is vital for ensuring a sustainable future of peace where children can live together.
+The project has seen some success in fostering positive peacebuilding, and she stresses that the acceptance of migrant families and children born in Mae Sot is an ongoing process.
+After reviewing each phase of the activities, she believes this approach is vital for ensuring a sustainable future of peace, where children can live together.
 Meeting the needs of migrant children and families in Mae Sot requires innovative thinking and strong collaboration.
 Young people who have experienced migration, as well as those who have helped them navigate risks, especially those related to sexual violence, must be protected, and they play an essential role in the program.

 Accessibility